awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-install-windows.md

 1. Open the Windows Command Processor from the Start menu\.

-1. Verify that Python and pip are both installed correctly with the following commands:
+1. Verify that Python and `pip` are both installed correctly by using the following commands\.

    ```
    C:\Windows\System32> python --version